-This is an assessment only route you can take to gain a Swim England teaching qualification if you already possess the skills and knowledge needed.
+This is an assessment only route you can take to gain an SEQ teaching qualification if you already possess the skills and knowledge needed.

 Anyone who already has experience of teaching swimming using the Swim England Learn to Swim Programme and can provide evidence of meeting the qualification specification without tutor support or learning resources.

 We run monthly cohorts for each programme, with applications closing on the 14th of every month.

 You will need to provide evidence of meeting the qualification specification criteria.
 This is done through our online assessment platform where you will need to familiarise yourself with the specification and then map your evidence against it.